Hospitals in Busoga Region

 This is the largest hospital in Busoga, with 600 beds, although many more patients are admitted.
 It is the Regional Referral Hospital for over ten surrounding districts and is also an Internship Hospital, where graduates of Ugandan medical schools can undergo a year of internship under the supervision of consultants and specialists in the designated medical and surgical disciplines.
-The vision of the hospital is to be a regional centre of excellence in providing specialised and general health care, improve access to the hospital, to conduct training and research and improve the quality of service for the people of the Busoga region.
+The vision of the hospital is to be a regional centre of excellence in providing specialized and general health care, improve access to the hospital, conduct training and research, and improve the quality of service for the people of the Busoga region.
 Annexed to Jinja Hospital is Nalufenya Children’s Hospital.

 Iganga hospital is in eastern Uganda along Kampala – Tororo highway.
 It is a level V referral facility for the district.
 It was constructed in 1968 to provide quality health care services to the surrounding populace and beyond.
-It serves a catchment population of over 1.5 million covering parts of the districts of Mayuge, Bugiri, Namutumba, Kaliro, Namayingo, Bugweri, Luuka and Jinja.
+It serves a catchment population of over 1.5 million covering parts of the districts of Mayuge, Bugiri, Namutumba, Kaliro, Namayingo, Bugweri, Luuka, and Jinja.

 It was initially designed to load a bed capacity of 100 and the population was 250,000.
 Today, however, because of the large number of clients, the hospital has an excess bed capacity of about 50.

 The hospital’s mission: To provide high quality integrated health services to the local populace and surrounding areas.